AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 - [ ] Spell Scroll of Greater Restoration (500 gp)
 - [ ] Small tiger's eye carving of a rabbit with the name "Naevyn" carved on the bottom
 - [ ] Mote of Possibility - A character who fails a saving throw or misses on an attack roll can use a reaction to expend their Mote of Possibility, allowing them to reroll the d20.
 The character must use the new roll.
 A Mote of Possibility vanishes from a character after 24 hours or when it is expended.
+- [ ] 50-100 gp for accompanying Aloysia into Betrayer's Rise

 %%  %%